akmirge/srisaisatcharitra/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Go inside dist/SriSaiSatcharitra folder and copy the contents inside of it and paste into ../dist folder removing everything inside of dist first.

+Next cd into dist folder again and run now.
+This will build the application for now server.
+Change the url name by using now alias 'old url' sri-sai-satcharitra.

+Copy the dist folder contents into saiportfolio/akmirge.github.io and git push